FarsanaDS/sales-forecasting-kaggle/README.md

 🔹 Dataset: Provided in the Kaggle competition.
 🔹 Goal: Predict the sales_hat (future sales) for given items.
-🔹 Challenge: Handling missing data, feature engineering, and improving accuracy.
+🔹 Challenge: Handling missing data, feature engineering and hyperparameter tuning to improving accuracy.

 ---